-In light of travel restrictions caused by COVID-19, the Regulating with RNA in Bacteria and Archaea Meeting has been postponed.
-We are pleased to announce that the meeting will now occur September 9-12, 2021 at the Hilton St. Petersburg Bayfront Hotel.
-More information about registration and abstract submission will be available in early 2021.
+In light of travel restrictions caused by COVID-19, the Regulating with RNA in Bacteria and Archaea Meeting has been rescheduled.
+We are pleased to announce that the meeting will now occur January 3-6, 2022 at the Hilton St. Petersburg Bayfront Hotel.

 Regulatory RNAs allow bacteria and archaea to respond to changes in their environment, and much more of their genome is transcribed than thought before.
 The 6th meeting in this conference series will convene an international community of researchers that investigate how microbes use RNA molecules to control gene expression.
 Topics include cutting-edge advances in the discovery and evolution of new regulatory RNAs, RNA-protein networks, their roles in microbial pathogenesis, riboswitches and non-coding RNAs, RNA turnover and translation, and the RNA-based CRISPR immune system.

 This meeting aims at bringing together researchers at all career stages with the goals of sharing new insights, establishing collaborations and cross-fertilization of ideas.
 In addition to invited talks, a majority of oral presentations will be selected from submitted abstracts to ensure that the meeting encompasses the latest advances.

 We look forward to welcoming you to sunny Florida in January 2022.

 Ruth Schmitz-Streit, Christian-Albrechts-Universität, Kiel